Youngstown Ohio Works: Legacy

 The Youngstown Ohio Works team gave several members a "shot" at the major leagues, and played an indirect role in launching the career of Hall of Fame umpire Billy Evans.
 On September 1, 1903, Evans, a reporter at The Youngstown Daily Vindicator, was assigned to cover a game between the Ohio Works and the Homestead Library Athletic Club that was held in Youngstown.
 Evans took his first step toward a legendary career when club manager Hogan offered him $15 to fill an umpire vacancy.
 (In 1905, Evans received a major career boost from Youngstown native Jimmy McAleer, who recommended Evans to the American League.)

 The story of the Ohio Works team proved to be an early chapter in Youngstown's long history of amateur and minor league baseball.
 In the 1930s and 1940s, the city was a frequent host of the National Amateur Baseball Federation (NABF) championship.
 NABF officials praised the community for the condition of its sandlot baseball diamonds, which they rated as among the best in the country.
 During the first half of the 20th century, Youngstown-based teams provided experience and exposure to future major league players such as Everett Scott, Floyd Baker, and Johnny Kucab.
-Today, the Youngstown–Warren area is home base to the Mahoning Valley Scrappers, a minor league team that competes in the Class A New York–Penn League.
+Today, the Youngstown–Warren area is home base to the Mahoning Valley Scrappers, a collegiate summer baseball team and former minor league team, that currently plays in the MLB Draft League.